2lian/Motion-Stack/Documentation/installation.md

 ## Shortcuts

 This will modify your `.bash.rc`.
 The bashrc contains a series of command that are executed when you open a new terminal.
 We will define some variables that points to folders on your system.
 Like a shortcut.
-If you want to change the location or install somewhere else, change those shortcuts.
+If you have changed the location or installed somewhere else, change those shortcuts.
 If you don't want to use the shortcuts replace the variable by the corresponding path when they are used by this repo.

 - `${ROS2_INSTALL_PATH}` should point to your ros2 installation path (`/opt/ros/foxy` by default). use this command to write this shortcut in you bashrc: